tttan308/config/README.md

 - Added fake commit commit 1 of 2024-08-30 with count 1 with 1 commits
 - Added fake commit commit 0 of 2024-08-31 with count 1 with 1 commits
 - Added fake commit commit 1 of 2024-08-31 with count 1 with 1 commits
+- Added fake commit commit 0 of 2024-09-02 with count 1 with 1 commits